Beware These Pool Drain Dangers

 That danger is swimming pool drains.

-Pool drains have an immense amount of suction behind them.
-This suction is needed in order to drain the pool and allow the water to be filtered through so it can be cleaned.
-But this suction can be dangerous.
-When hair, fingers, or other body parts get too close to the drain, the person can get sucked into or onto the drain.
-Because the pressure of the suction can be up to 700 pounds, it can then be impossible to remove the person from the drain.
+Pool drains can be very dangerous.
+Because they have an immense amount of suction behind them in order to drain the pool and allow the water to be filtered.
+Because the pressure of the suction can be up to 700 pounds, if a person gets too close to the drain it can impossible to remove them.

 Pool drains often have grates, but when the holes on those grates are too large, a person’s fingers or toes may get caught in the drain, keeping him stuck to the bottom of the pool.
 Drowning, near-drowning, and brain damage are a real risk, but not the only ones.
 In 2007, a six-year-old girl in Minnesota almost had her intestines pulled out by a pool drain.
 While children may be most at risk for these accidents due to their smaller size, anyone can suffer these tragic consequences.